Some Questions for Bill Nye Six Years After Our 'O’Reilly Factor' Debate

 3. Make your forecast.
 You claim to be a leader yet refuse to take a stand.
 Instead you sit in the stands and never allow what you are saying to be verified.
 What kind of science is that?

-No need for another debate, though, for as Bill so eloquently says, "Part of the solution to this problem or this set of problems associated with climate change is getting the deniers out of our discourse.“
+There’s no need for another debate, though, for as Bill so eloquently says, "Part of the solution to this problem or this set of problems associated with climate change is getting the deniers out of our discourse.“

 Real nice, eh?
 Let’s silence free speech and thought while we’re at it!

-I don’t think any of this is toxic, except to someone who refuses to confront simple realities and instead makes statements much more in line with an agenda-driven zealot than a man of science who’s in pursuit of the correct answer no matter where it leads him.
+I don’t think any of this is toxic except to someone who refuses to confront simple realities and instead makes statements much more in line with an agenda-driven zealot than a man of science who’s in pursuit of the correct answer no matter where it leads him.

 Joe Bastardi is chief forecaster at WeatherBELL Analytics, a meteorological consulting firm.